 How to Address Whiteheads

 Due to their similarities, whiteheads and blackheads can be addressed in exactly the same way.
+That means if your skin suffers from both, you won’t need separate products or routines to manage each type of breakout.
+A small silver lining!
+(When it comes to acne, we’ll take them where we can get them.)
 The AAD once again suggests using a retinoid and a benzoyl peroxide face wash.
 If, after 6 to 8 weeks, you still see whiteheads (or blackheads for that matter), the AAD shares that a dermatologist may suggest extraction or prescribe a stronger acne treatment.

 What Is a Papule?